Higgs boson, renormalization group, and naturalness in cosmology

-However, this conclusion which contradicts the widely accepted range 115 GeV$\leq M_H\leq 180$ GeV did not take into account $O(1)$ contributions due to renormalization group (RG) running, which qualitatively changes the situation.
-This was nearly simultaneously observed in \cite{GB08,BezShap1,Wil} where the RG improvement of the one-loop results of \cite{we} predicted the Higgs mass range almost coinciding with the conventional one.
+However, this conclusion did not take into account $O(1)$ effects of the renormalization group (RG) running, which qualitatively change the situation.
+This was nearly simultaneously observed in \cite{Wil} and in \cite{BezShap1}, where the RG improvement of the one-loop results of \cite{we} has decreased the lower bound on the Higgs mass to about $135$ GeV.

-Here we suggest the RG improvement of our one-loop results in \cite{we} and find the CMB compatible range of the Higgs mass, both boundaries of this range being determined by the lower WMAP bound on the CMB spectral index, $n_s\gtrsim 0.94$ rather than by perturbation theory arguments.
-This makes the phenomenology of this gravitating SM essentially more sensitive to the cosmological bounds than in \cite{BezShap1,Wil,BezShap3} and makes it testable by the CMB observations.
-The mechanism underlying these conclusions and explaining the efficiency of the perturbation theory at the inflationary scale is a phenomenon analogous to asymptotic freedom.
-Below we briefly present these results, whereas their detailed derivation and the discussion of their limitations can be found in \cite{RGHiggs}.